weavejester/lein-ring/README.md

 `ServletContext` object.
 These resources are usually not on the classpath, and are instead placed in the root of the war file.
-If you happen to need this functionality, you can place your files in the directory specified by the `:war-resources-path` key, which defaults to "war-resources".
+If you happen to need this functionality, you can place your files in the directory specified by the `:war-resources-path` key (within the project map, rather than the map specified by `:ring`), which defaults to "war-resources".
 (As with normal resources, here you can use `:war-resource-paths` to include multiple directories.)
 It's recommended that you only use WAR resources for compatibility with legacy Java interfaces; under most circumstances, you